 3. Prepare the Noodles

-- Dry Rice Noodles: Soak in hot water until just al dente and pliable (or follow package directions).
-Drain and set aside.
+- If using dry rice noodles: Soak in hot water until just pliable (or follow package directions), then drain and set aside.

 4. Stir-Fry the Beef.
 Heat 1 tablespoon of oil in a wok over medium-high heat.
 Add garlic and stir-fry for 10 seconds, then add the beef.
 Cook for 1 minute—some pink is fine, as it will finish cooking with the other ingredients.